-The crop matures in 100–120 days and is commonly included in crop rotations with cereals, pulses, and other vegetables.
+The crop matures within 100–120 days and is commonly included in crop rotations with cereals, pulses, and other vegetables.
 Mustard plants have small yellow flowers, hairy leaves, and produce seeds high in oil content

 (up to 45%).
 The oil extracted is widely used in cooking, especially in northern India, and the remaining oil cake serves as valuable animal feed and organic manure.
 Apart from culinary uses, mustard oil is also utilized in traditional medicine, and the plant is noted for its biofumigant properties that can suppress soil-borne pests.
 Mustard cultivation supports smallholder farmers by providing an important source of income and contributes significantly to the edible oil pool of the country.

-Research studies indicated that beneficial effect of irrigation on performance of mustard.
-Phogat et al. (2009) reported that the growth yield attributes and yield of mustard increased significantly with the increase in number of irrigations.
-Applications of three irrigations significantly increased seed yield by 15.5% & 52.8% over two and one irrigations, respectively.
-Adequate supply of moisture in soil helps in proper utilization of plant nutrients, resulting in proper growth and high yield.
+Irrigation had been reported to enhance the growth and yield characteristics of mustard.
+Phogat et al. (2009) in their studies found that the growth yield attributes and yield of mustard increased significantly with increases in the number of irrigations.
+The application of three irrigations, significantly increased seed yield by 15.5% and 52.8% after two and one irrigations respectively.
+This can be attributed to an enhancement of nutrients supply within the soil due to higher soil moisture.

-Mustard crop is very much responsive to sulphur and application of higher amount of inorganic sulphur led to produce the optimum seed and oil yield of Indian mustard (Patel et al., 2011) by increasing oil content and oil quality (Ahmed and Abdin, 2000) and sequestered in the storage proteins cruciferin and napin, and in the secondary metabolite glucosinolate (GSL) sinigrin, gluconapin and progoitrin (Hassan et al., 2007).
-Sulphur application largely influenced chlorophyll synthesis, carbohydrate as well as protein metabolism.
+In another study, the application of higher amount of inorganic sulphur led optimal seed and oil yield of Indian mustard (Patel et al., 2011) Other than increases in the seed and oil contents, Ahmed and Abdin ( 2000) found sequestered in the storage proteins , cruciferin and napin, while Hassan et al.,(2007) obtained in the secondary metabolite, glucosinolate (GSL) sinigrin, gluconapin and progoitrin Their studies show that Sulphur application largely influenced chlorophyll synthesis, carbohydrate as well as protein metabolism.

 The role of phosphorus (P) is critical in plant metabolism which plays an important role in energy transfer, respiration, and photosynthesis.
 It is a key structural component of nucleic acids, co-enzymes, phosphoproteins, and phospholipids.
 Phosphorus fertilization is a major input in crop production (Blackshaw et al., 2004).
 It participates in metabolic activities as a constituent of nucleoprotein and nucleotides and plays a key role in the formation of energy rich bond like adenosine diphosphate (ADP) and adenosine triphosphate (ATP).
 Favourable response of mustard to applied P was reported by (Gangwal et al., 2011) and (Solanki et al., 2016).
 In areas where mustard is traditionally grown without P, poor growth and low yields are common features.
 Further, it improves seed size, stimulates proper seed filling, and increases oil content.
-Phosphorus (P) promotes root development and enlargement affect seed germination, cell wall division, flowering, fruiting, synthesis of fat, starch and in fact most biochemical activities (Singh and Singh, 2012).
-Phosphorus fertilization is of prime importance for normal growth and development of plants because of its vital role in chlorophyll synthesis and involvements in various physiological and metabolic processes of the plant (Mehta et al., 2005).
-Phosphorus has an important role in the process of photosynthesis of plants.
+Phosphorus (P) promotes root development and enlargement , seed germination, cell wall division, flowering, fruiting, synthesis of fat, starch and in fact most biochemical activities (Singh and Singh, 2012).
+Phosphorus fertilization is of prime importance for normal growth and development of plants because of its vital role in chlorophyll synthesis, photosynthesis and various physiological and metabolic processes of the plant (Mehta et al., 2005).

-Boron has impacts on seed protein and physiological functions and supports the plant with rapid growth, increasing seed and oil seed yield (Allen and Morgan 2009).
-Excessive use of boron may reduce seed yield and quality appreciably (Cheema et al., 2001).
+Boron is known to improve seed protein content, plant physiological functions ; supports rapid plant growth and increases seed yield and oil content (Allen and Morgan 2009).
+Excessive application of boron may result to appreciable reduction in seed yield and quality (Cheema et al., 2001).

 Materials and Methods